Sebastião Salgado & Migration

 About Sebastião Salgado

 Sebastião Salgado is a well-traveled Brazilian artist who was born in 1944.
-He is renowned for his use of social documentary, photography and photojournalism to tell a story showcasing human and nature’s plight and beauty.
+He is renowned for using social documentary, photography and photojournalism to tell a story showcasing human and nature’s plight and beauty.
 Since 2001, he has been a UNICEF Goodwill Ambassador and is widely exhibited and published with numerous awards.
 He continues to work on his photographic projects.

 In the so-called “Zone Turquoise”, which had been built in 1994 by the French army in southwestern Rwanda, twelve refugee camps with a total of 300,000 residents shot from the ground.